mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/UtilizingQueryContext.md

 ### Overriding Time

-The `valueLastUpdatedAt` and `errorLastUpdatedAt` properties on `QueryStateProtocol` conformances are computed using the `QueryClock` protocol.
+``QueryStateProtocol/valueLastUpdatedAt`` and ``QueryStateProtocol/errorLastUpdatedAt`` properties on ``QueryStateProtocol`` conformances are computed using the ``QueryClock`` protocol.
 The clock lives on the context, and can be overridden.
 Therefore, if you want to ensure a deterministic date calculations for various reasons (time freeze, testing, etc.), you can do the following.

 ```swift
 let store = QueryStore.detached(